 Results: Children with low oral language skill had greater difficulty solving orally-presented arithmetic word problems than their peers with good language skill, but performed comparably on a nonverbal arithmetic task.
 Using proportion of problems solved correctly, rewording Compare 6 word problems was facilitative for the LN group but not for the LI group.
 Changing the problem wording from a Compare 6 to a Compare 3, by using `more than' instead of `fewer than' and by eliminating pronoun anaphora, resulted in comparable performance to rewording that also included a rationale, optional verbs and placing the question first.
 The gesture scaffold was marginally significant for both groups.

 Conclusions: The LI group did not benefit from implicitly-presented rewording or gesture scaffolds; the LN group did benefit from the rewording scaffold.
 The gesture scaffold was marginally facilitative despite the finding that children with low oral language skill were able to access nonverbal information in a nonverbal arithmetic task.
 Empirical and anecdotal evidence suggested that, for a number of these children, rewording and gesture scaffolds altered their mental model of the word problem structure.
 This altered representation resulted in the use of different solution strategies.
 The new strategies, however, were not always correct.
 Implications for classroom intervention and suggestions for future research are discussed.

 arithmetic word problems, gesture, language impairment, rewording, scaffold

 Copyright 2009 Vicki Marie Samelson

 Samelson, Vicki Marie.
-"The influence of rewording and gesture scaffolds on the ability of first graders with low language skill to solve arithmetic word problems." dissertation, University of Iowa, 2009.
+"The influence of rewording and gesture scaffolds on the ability of first graders with low language skill to solve arithmetic word problems."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.